-ApsaraDB for Redis supports password-free access in VPCs to achieve more convenient database connections while ensuring security.
-To enable password-free access, ensure that ECS instances and ApsaraDB for Redis instances are in the same VPC.
-This way, the ECS instances can access ApsaraDB for Redis instances without the need to use a password.
-At the same time, the username and password can also be used to connect to the ApsaraDB for Redis instances.
+ApsaraDB for Redis supports password-free access in Virtual Private Cloud (VPC).
+This mode provides a secure and more convenient method to connect to the database.
+To enable password-free access, make sure that the clients and ApsaraDB for Redis instances reside within the same VPC.
+This way, the clients can access ApsaraDB for Redis instances without using a password.
+The username and password can also be used to connect to the ApsaraDB for Redis instances.

 - Log on to the ApsaraDB for Redis console.

-- On the Instance Information page, find the Connection Information section and click Enable Password-free Access.
+- On the right side of Connection Information, click Enable Password-free Access.